-Several Whale Watch Tours will give you 10% off by staying with us.
+Several Ocean Tours such as the Bay of Fundy Scenic Lobster tours and Whale Watch tours will give you 10% off by staying with us.
 Please call or email for details.

 Our Bay of Fundy Look Off